Thursday, December 5, 2019

 3. Exfoliate

-While you shower, grab some gritty scrub—Raw Materials’ Skin Grit is liquid gold—and slather it onto your head.
+While you shower, grab some gritty scrub—Raw Materials’ Skin GritOpens in a new Window. is liquid gold—and slather it onto your head.
 This will lift any dead skin, which will later prevent clogged pores and ingrown hairs.
 The shave itself is an exfoliating procedure, but you don’t need excess dead skin causing additional problems during the main event.

 4. Apply a pre-shave oil